ebizuwo/siads_521_a3/README.md

 1. Must have python3 version installed
 2. Must have git installed... assuming this is done already
 3. Preferably running a machine with linux shell (installation file is a shell script)
+4. You must have some strava data to work with.
+We could not share the data for this assignment.

 # Installation
 ### Option 1